volume-em/empanada/docs/empanada-napari.rst

     instance is merged.

-For the delete module a point is placed over the object to be deleted.
+For the delete module, a point is placed on the object to be deleted.
 That object is then removed entirely from the segmentation.